lizasixsixsix/lizasixsixsix.github.io/about.md

 title: About
 ---

-I'm Lizaveta, a backend developer, studying for a master's degree in computer science.
+I'm Lizaveta, a backend developer, MSc in Computer Science.